weaveworks/weave-gitops-docs/docs/getting-started.md

 ![fork](/img/github-fork.png)

-`Podinfo` is simple, Go web application made up of a frontend and backend component; it is designed to showcase best practices of running microservices in Kubernetes.
+`Podinfo` is a simple web application written in Go made up of a frontend and backend component; it is designed to showcase best practices of running microservices in Kubernetes.
 The full application source can be found [here](https://github.com/stefanprodan/podinfo).

 ```
 .